The Neopian Times

 I can't really offer you much help with the Editorial; only a few of the best or funniest questions are selected from the thousands that are sent in and if you're lucky, one of them will be yours.
 Make sure that your question hasn't already been answered in the main site's FAQ or in the current NT issue's Editorial and you'll have a much better chance of getting in.
 Remember that you will NOT get any trophies for having your questions published and answered.

 And in case you're wondering, the Editor is currently Aesop.

 You can write just about any type of story for the Times (as long as they abide by the site rules and are not over-the-top romantic or violent); the necessary elements for any contribution would be description, imagination and originality.
 Your aim should be to think of something never done before, or at least relatively obscure, and then map out the whole story, whether it's a short story or a continued series.
 Once you've figured all of that out, you need to get on to describing what the readers need to be seeing in their heads; that doesn't mean that you should go so far as to state everyone's eye colours, but simply give them the necessary information in a smooth flow of wording.
 Don't feel bad if it doesn't work right away, because even as you get more experienced it will never actually get easy.
 Easier, sure, but not easy.

 Not being much of an artist myself, I can't give you any help with how to draw but I can certainly help you with what to draw; just make the images you want after you've thought it all through and then put in the grammatically proper text.
-Not all comics have to be funny, as some can be set in a serious situation and be extremely gripping; most are just plain funny, though.
+Not all comics have to be funny, as some can be set in a serious situation and be extremely gripping, even following an ongoing plot like a whole story; most are just plain funny, though.

 You've Got Mail!